 There are three styles of wines, with charming names from local objects and symbols, like the Steinfeder grass, the Federspiel, the prey dummy used in falconry and the indigenous green lizard, called Smaragd:

 The lightest of all styles, with a maximum abv of 11.5%.
 These wines are meant to be drunk young, mainly as an aperitif.

 Somewhere in the middle, with delicate aromas, abv 11.5 -12.5%, meant to be an ideal food accompaniment.

 The highest category of the Wachau wines, for wines from best vineyard sites.
 Intense and complex, with abv of minimum 12.5%, they often benefit from ageing.

 Hotel Schloss Dürnstein

 When we arrived at the hotel, after a long drive from Rheingau, they were kind enough to say they had upgraded us.
-But we had no idea of what it meant until we got to the room.
+But we didn't know what it meant until we got to the room.
 Surely some mistake!
 It was so huge and palatial that it would make a princess blush.
 You need a map to get from the door to the windows overlooking the Danube.

-To visit Wachau vineries, out hotel recommended a private tour with Dr Martin Wiche from Wachaupur.
-Our friendly host is a former lawyer with a strong passion for wine, which runs though his veins (his grandfather was Josef Jamek, one of the founders of Vinea Wachau).
+To visit Wachau vineries, our hotel recommended a private tour with Dr Martin Wiche from Wachaupur.
+Our friendly host is a former lawyer with a strong passion for wine, which runs through his veins (his grandfather was Josef Jamek, one of the founders of Vinea Wachau).

 He took us to visit two wineries: Nikolaihof and Jamek.
 Despite heavy rain, Martin took us through the vineyards and explained to us the different soils and their impact on wine characteristics.
 Later on, at the wineries, we could taste the differences.
 (We’ll be publishing tasting notes in an upcoming article.)